How to eliminate stress, negative emotions and disruptive behaviour in schools?

 FRIENDS final conference

-On the 4th of December, the Final conference of the FRIENDS project was held at the Sky Room 1 of the Royal Library of Belgium – Brussels.
-It has been a unique moment during which the FRIENDS consortium shared with school communities, experts, and other stakeholders of the social inclusion and education field the main results and the experiences of the project.
+On December 4th, the Final Conference of the FRIENDS project was held in Sky Room 1 of the Royal Library of Belgium in Brussels.
+It was a unique moment during which the FRIENDS consortium shared with school communities, experts, and other stakeholders in the social inclusion and education field the main results and experiences of the project.